JigmeZ/NEWSDA101_02240344/assignment3/List/reflection.md

 * The code uses HTML elements such as *<html>, <head>, <body>, <h1>, <label>, <input>, <textarea>, and <input type="submit">* to structure the form.
 CSS styles are applied to customize the appearance of the form, including font styles, colors, and spacing.

-* The code also includes an external CSS file (hostel.css) to separate the styling from the HTML code.
-This allows for easier maintenance and customization of the form's appearance.
-The form is designed to be responsive and accessible, ensuring a smooth user experience for students reporting hostel maintenance issues.